Detroit Diesel 110: Development

 Since inline engines of more than 6 cylinders tend to have substantial technical problems, and since GM was not to perfect V-block engine technology for another decade, they took two divergent approaches to achieving higher horsepower.
 One was to couple together multiple 6-71 engines in twin (side-by-side), tandem (fore-and-aft) and the quad (four 6-71s all driving a single shaft).
 While these did produce high horsepower and even added some redundancy, they were mechanically complex and relatively expensive.

-The alternative approach was to design a new engine and increase the displacement from the existing 71 to 110 cuin, or roughly a 50% increase.
-This resulted in the model 6-110, with 660 cuin total displacement, that produced a continuous rating of 275 hp at 1800 rpm.
+The alternative approach was to design a new engine and increase the displacement per cylinder from the existing 71 to 110 cuin, or roughly a 50% increase.
+This resulted in the model 6-110, with 660 cuin total displacement, which produced a continuous rating of 275 hp at 1800 rpm.
 While the basic engine components (block, crankshaft, pistons, etc.) were all new, many of the additional components (injectors, governors, accessories, marine gears) were simply shared with the Series 71 engines.
-Since the 6-110 was designed from the outset for heavy-duty high-horsepower applications, it was never produced in a four-cylinder version (that would have displaced 440 cuin, very close to the 426 cuin displaced by the 6-71).
+Since the 6-110 was designed from the outset for heavy-duty high-horsepower applications, it was never produced in a four-cylinder version, as that would have displaced 440 cuin, very close to the 426 cuin displaced by the 6-71.

 The introduction of the V-71 series in 1957 effectively doomed the 6-110, as both the 8-71 (568 cuin displacement) and 12-71 (852 cuin displacement) offered higher horsepower in a more compact form factor.
 However the high torque and great reliability of the 6-110 was still valued for heavy-duty applications.

 The Series 110 was last produced in 1965, after which the manufacturing rights were purchased by the W. W. Williams Distribution Company, which continues to provide parts for these engines.